-The running lights window shows the user which component is currently active and in the case of problems where the error may have occurred.
+The running lights window shows the user which component is currently active, and in the case of problems where the error may have occurred.

 The user should identify each of the above components of the screen as they will be frequently referenced in the Example Demonstration Section.
-A more detailed description of the O-Plan architecture can be found in the Architecture Guide.